Label Resource

-Labels are a type of resource in Moodle that allows us to place content directly on the front course page, as opposed to creating a link to takes users to another view.
-Labels can be used to help us format the course page, emphasize certain pieces of information, and (embed information not otherwise available in Moodle.)
+This resource allows you to place content directly on the course page, as opposed to creating a link to takes users to another page.
+Text and Media can be used to help us format the course page, emphasize certain pieces of information, and (embed information not otherwise available in Moodle).

-Adding a label is just like adding any other resource.
-They can also be easily duplicated for a consistent look across weeks without boring yourself with reentering the same data and images over and over again.
+Adding a text and media resource is just like adding any other resource.
+They can be easily duplicated for a consistent look across weeks without needing to reenter the same data, images and formatting.

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Click the Add an activity or resource link
+Click the corresponding Add an activity or resource link.

-If you want to make changes, click the Edit menu to the right and click Edit Settings.
+If you want to make changes, click on the Edit menu (three vertical dots) next to the text and media resource and select the Edit settings option.

-Example of Labels being used for Section headers and class summaries
+Example of Text and Media being used for Section headers and class summaries

 Editing Turned On